mgill25/CSVSeeker/readme.md

-# prop_data
+# csvseeker

-Just a reader to think about storage.
+Just a simple SQL-ish reader to think about storage